slacy/openmusictheory.github.io/compoundThemes.md

 ---
 ## Compound period ##

 The compound period (also called the *16-bar period* because its typical form is 16 bars long), is made of two themes instead of two phrases.
-Just as in a regular [period](period.html), the first theme ends in a weak cadence (most often HC) and the second theme ends in a strong(er) cadence (most often PAC).
-Also like in a regular period, the two themes begin with the same basic idea (BI), possibly with some variation between the two.
+Like a regular [period](period.html), the first theme exhibits [antecedent function](themeFunctions.html#antecedent) ends with a weak cadence (most often HC) and the second theme ends in a strong(er) cadence (most often PAC).
+Also like a regular period, the two themes begin with the same basic idea (BI)--possibly with some variation.

 The themes that are used to make the compound period have the same characteristics as they normally do, with the exception that the need for a weak cadence at the end of the first theme and a strong cadence at the end of the second theme may override the typical cadence patterns of those themes when they occur in isolation.